China Railway CR300AF

-The CR300AF Fuxing is one of the Fuxing electric multiple unit developed for China Railway High-speed network.
+The CR300AF Fuxing (复兴号 (Fùxīng Hào)) is one of the electric multiple unit developed for China Railway High-speed network.
 It was ordered by China Railway from CRRC Qingdao Sifang.

 Development

-The CR300 series Fuxing Hao EMUs (250 km/h class) are the third class of Fuxing Hao EMUs, following the CR400 series (350 km/h class) and CR200J series (160 km/h class).

 In early 2018, design reviews for the CR300 series Fuxing Hao EMUs began.
-By the end of September 2018, the CR300AF-0001 prototype was manufactured and rolled off the production line.
-On October 17, the 0001 prototype was transferred without power to the Beijing National Railway Test Centre for testing.
-On December 7, unit 0001 was transferred to Chengdu railway station.
-On December 13, unit 0001 began test runs on the Chengdu–Guiyang High-Speed Railway section between Leshan railway station and Xingwen railway station, which was undergoing joint commissioning and testing.

-On November 14, 2019, the National Railway Administration approved CRRC Sifang for mass production of the CR300AF type EMU.

 On March 10, 2020, the National Railway Administration also officially approved CRRC Nanjing Puzhen for mass production of the CR300AF type EMU, marking the first time the company obtained qualification to produce high-speed trains.

 On November 24, 2020, China Railway Nanning Group announced that 5 CR300AF units arriving by year-end would assist with the 2021 Spring Festival travel season.

 On December 25, 2020, the CR300AF began passenger operations, with the inaugural train departing from Kunming South railway station via the Kunming–Chuxiong–Dali railway to Dali railway station.

 On April 30, 2021, the CR300AF began operating on the Hainan Ring High-Speed Railway.

 Design

 Carbody

 The CR300AF's front end, temporarily featuring a red stripe livery similar to the CR400AF.

 The CR300AF features a new front end design, with a shorter nose compared to the CR400AF.
 As it does not include business class seating, the two auxiliary windows on the front of the CR400AF's driver's cab have been removed, and the side windows have been raised and changed from narrow trapezoidal windows to rhomboid windows.

 In terms of livery, the production CR300AF, like the CR300BF, uses sky blue as its base color.
 Unlike the CR300BF, which is nicknamed "Blue Warm Man", the CR300AF's appearance, resembling a cool and elegant beauty, has earned it the nickname "Blue Sister" among railway enthusiasts.
-The red stripe on the front and sides of the leading car and the black window livery design are consistent with the CR400AF.
-During factory testing, the prototype CR300AF temporarily used a silver-grey base color similar to the CR400AF, and the red stripe design on the side of the leading car also differed from the production livery.